EirikHaughom/ADME/Guides/Power BI/readme.md

 ### Generic Template ([download](./src/adme-generic-restnative.pbit))
 The generic template offers no pre-defined visualizations, and is meant for you to quickly retrieve data from ADME and build your own visualizations.

+#### Self-built query

-You may build your own connection from scratch using the following Power Query:
+You may build your own connection from scratch in stead of using the generic template.
+To get started, use the following Power Query:
 ```
 let
     content =